Building a Chopper Motorcycle - Building a Bobber Motorcycle

 What is your budget?
 Are you going to use a Harley Davidson motorcycle as your base?
 That can be quite an attack on your budget.
 Make sure you have a clear idea of what style you like.
 It's hard to use a standard HD to build a CaféRacer....

-If you're not quite sure if you want to build a Bobber motorcycle or a Chopper motorcycle, you can read this blog post on What are Bobbers and Choppers?
+If you're not quite sure if you want to build a Bobber motorcycle or a Chopper motorcycle, you can read this blog post on What's a Bobber and what's a Chopper?

 Actually, you can turn almost any motorcycle into a custom motorcycle.
 Only some motorcycles will require more modifications than others.

 Make a clear plan for your motorcycle.
 Make sure you collect pictures of custom motorcycles that you like.
 Make a drawing or a collage of the images you have collected.
 This will give you a good idea of what your custom bike will look like.
 You can now make a list of all the things you want to change on your Chopper or Bobber.
 Maybe you want a different fuel tank, higher or wider handlebars, a custom exhaust, different footrests or forward controls.
-Or even a different oil tank, wider tires with wider fenders, better brakes, a smaller saddle or just a larger sprung motorcycle saddle.
+Or even a different oil tank, wider tires with wider fenders, better brakes, a smaller motorcycle seat or just a larger motorcycle seat with springs.
 You may even want to modify the frame.
-You can widen or lengthen the swingarm or even remove the swingarm and modify the frame to an unsprung frame (Hardtail).
+You can widen or lengthen the swingarm or even remove the swingarm and modify the frame to an rigid frame (Hardtail).

 Then start filtering by things you can do yourself, things you need to buy, and things you need to have done.
 This will give you a pretty good approximation of what the total cost will be for your project bike.